Egypt's constitution makers may struggle to meet deadline

 However, that is not enough for many hardline Salafi Muslims who want an unequivocal call to implement sharia rather than wording they say liberals will use to water down the meaning.

-Egypt’s new Coptic Orthodox pope said on Monday that the constitution must be inclusive and the church would oppose any text that favoured only one part of the Muslim-majority nation.
+Egypt’s new Coptic Orthodox pope said on Monday that the constitution must be inclusive and the church would oppose any text that favored only one part of the Muslim-majority nation.

 Some assembly members said the committee assigned to complete the final phrasing of articles had changed the content of their work and this wasted considerable time.